7 Reasons Cash Flow Conversations Matter To Your Financial Advising Clients

 #7 Retirement Planning

 Today’s cash flow affects tomorrow’s cash flow.
-Therefore, how your clients plan for that cash flow today can help estimate future cash flows possible and necessary for retirement.
+Therefore, how your clients plan for that cash flow today can help estimate the possible and necessary future cash flows for retirement.
 Especially a desirable retirement.

 You can help your clients determine if they are saving enough (or at all) to retire.
 From there, plans can be adjusted to better meet these goals.

-According to a survey by Bankrate, as of September 2022, 55% of American workers said they felt behind and 35% felt “significantly behind” when it comes to saving for retirement.
+According to a 2025 survey by Bankrate, 57% of American workers feel behind on retirement savings, largely driven by economic pressures like inflation, with only 22% reporting they are on track.
 That’s a significant number and a great opportunity to provide better retirement planning to consumers.

 Provide A More Holistic Approach To Financial Advising